1855 Atlantic hurricane season: Hurricane Three

-HMS Walverine reported a hurricane at 12.5°N, 83.0°W, which is located about 15 mi north of Corn Islands, Nicaragua.
+HMS Walverine reported a hurricane at 12.5°N, 83.0°W, which is located about 15 mi north of Nicaragua's Corn Islands.
 A sustained wind speed of 80 mph was observed.
 Shortly thereafter, HMS Walverine was wrecked and no further information is known about this storm.
+Chenoweth also argued for the exclusion of this cyclone from HURDAT, noting that logbooks do not seem to indicate the presence of the storm and Walverine actually sank due to crashing into rocks for reasons unrelated to weather.